SAP/openui5-docs/docs/App_Development_Using_SAP_Business_Application_Studio_6bbad66.md

 ### Overview

-SAP Business Application Studio is an SAP Cloud Platform service in the Cloud Foundry environment.
+SAP Business Application Studio is an SAP Business Technology Platform service in the Cloud Foundry environment.
 It is built on open-source and leading industry standards and supports a modular approach to developing different kinds of apps.

 For a general overview and more information about the capabilities of SAP Business Application Studio, refer to the official [SAP Business Application Studio product page](https://help.sap.com/viewer/product/SAP%20Business%20Application%20Studio/Cloud/en-US).